Exciting Updates on Projects at Reid Park Zoo! An Update to Welcome in 2022

 We look forward to introducing you to the amazing animals of Asia including red pandas, Komodo dragon, Malayan tigers, Asian small-clawed otters, an exotic bird feeding experience and more.
 We look forward to giving you a more detailed update next month.

 World of Play

-An emperor penguin will introduce you to Antarctica.
+A replica of an emperor penguin will introduce you to Antarctica.
 You will learn about the animals who call the ice home as you enter the windy, frozen ice shelf and follow the march of the penguins as you travel through an ice tunnel, waddle like a penguin to your nest and see how you do at warming a penguin egg.

 From Antarctica, you will warm up as you head to the rainforest of South America where the capuchin monkey will welcome you to an area of the world filled with a wide variety of homes for animals.
 You will learn who lives in the tree canopy and top leafy layers all the way down to the rainforest floor while engaging in play as you squawk like a macaw and chirp like a squirrel monkey.
 From there, you will slide down to the redwood forest!